clearent/android-idtech-sdk/README.md

 ## How to use.
 1 - Contact Clearent for a reader and a public key.

 2 - Required jars are located in the lib folder.
+In the libs folder is a latest version of the jar, clearent-idtech-android-139-2.0.3.jar.
+This works with IDTech's jar Universal_SDK_1.00.139.jar.

 3 - Implement the PublicOnReceiverListener interface.
 This is the object used to communicate back to your app.